 Please note, that as the 2023 International History Olympiad will now take place over two weeks instead of one, the costs have approximately doubled from the 2022 Olympiad.
 However, we are working to secure scholarships to help students cover their registration fees and travel costs, and hope to be able to fund the participation of many students for the 2023 International History Olympiad.
 Further information on these efforts will be posted on this website as it becomes available.

-Please note: participants should assume that the Olympiad will indeed be held in 2022, but they are encouraged to defer making travel plans until closer to the dates of the Olympiad.
-Travel costs incurred by participants to and from the Olympiad are not refundable if the Olympiad needs to be moved or cancelled due to reasons relating to Covid-19.
+Please note that travel costs incurred by participants to and from the Olympiad are not refundable if the Olympiad needs to be moved or cancelled due to reasons relating to Covid-19.